 - 1. No additional physical education courses are required. - 2.
-Grades of "D" are accepted. - A "C" average is automatically accepted without imposing the senior school's method of grade averaging. - The junior college graduate is automatically admitted in good standing. - Graduates seem to understand requirements better, are more stable and adjust to the new environment.
+Grades of "D" are accepted. - A "C" average is automatically accepted without imposing the senior school's method of grade averaging. - The junior college graduate is automatically admitted in good standing. - Graduates seem to better understand requirements, are more stable, and adjust to the new environment.